-Data from both the primary and secondary research methods revealed the following key themes.
-Primary data survey results from hundreds of Suffolk County residents reveal obesity, mental health, and drug and alcohol usage, cancer and diabetes as some of the top concerns for 2022.
+Using data from both the primary and secondary data sources, the following key themes were revealed.
+Primary data survey results from hundreds of Suffolk County residents reveal cancer, safety issues, diabetes, mental health, drug and alcohol usage, and obesity/weight loss issues are some of the top concerns for 2022.

 In the above chart, survey respondents answered what their biggest health concerns affecting their community are from their individual perspective.
 We then compared to annual results from 2019, 2020, 2021 and January - August 2022.
-The results represent survey responses over three years and eight month for identified health concerns.
+The results represent survey responses over three years and eight months for identified health concerns.
 We focused on the most recent findings - 2022.
+Concern about mental health and drug and alcohol abuse has increased substantially from the previous year.

-There is a significant increase in 2022 for mental health, cancer, obesity, depression/suicide and drugs and alcohol abuse.
-Further, when answering questions about individual health, survey takers indicated mental health/depression, cancer, heart disease, along with obesity/weight loss issues, safety, and women's health and wellness.
+Further, when answering questions about individual health, survey takers indicated mental health issues, heart disease and stroke, cancer, safety, women's health, and obesity/weight loss as top concerns.
 That is illustrated in the chart below.